Supatsara-Rodratsa/online-shoping-catalogue/README.md

 ## Development server 🪄

+- Run `npm run start` in Server folder for running Backend Service first

-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Running unit tests 💥